Morral affair: Others

 On the afternoon of the attack, both Ferrer and the republican partisan Alejandro Lerroux awaited news from Madrid while seated at separate tables in the same Barcelona café.
-But while Lerroux too denied involvement in and knowledge of the plot, he sat at the café having followers ready to storm the Montjuïc Castle.
+However, while Lerroux denied involvement in and knowledge of the plot, he sat at the café having followers ready to storm the Montjuïc Castle.
 Lerroux's fate turned for the better with the affair.
-Before, he had fallen out of political favor, lost his periodical, and struggled for money.
-But afterwards, he was flush and the executor of Ferrer's estate.
+Before the attack, he had fallen out of political favor, lost his periodical, and struggled for money, but afterwards, he was flush and the executor of Ferrer's estate.

 Legacy

 Episodes such as the Morral affair showcased Spanish republican ability to galvanize popular support through political drama in an age of lethargy towards formal politics.

-It also spotlighted Spanish republican fissures that would become an identity crisis, as Nakens impatiently broke from the gradualist philosophy of the old generation of republicans and both republican factions showed intransigence towards cooperation.
+It also spotlighted Spanish republican fissures that would become an identity crisis as Nakens impatiently broke from the gradualist philosophy of the old generation of republicans and both republican factions showed intransigence towards cooperation.
 The affair appeared even to favor the republican moderates (Azcárate, Nicolás Salmerón), who condemned the radical, young republicans (Lerroux, Vicente Blasco Ibáñez) and made Nakens appear, by juxtaposition, to be unstable.
 This schism appeared to hasten the coming revolution.

-In hindsight, historian Enrique Sanabria proposes Nakens as a tragic parable: that Nakens' decision to hide Morral reflected a willingness to work with revolutionaries that, when pronounced, would ostracize him from his more moderate republican colleagues.
-Nakens was shortsighted to believe that his messages of egalitarianism, democracy, and cultural revolution would not appeal to the leftists he sought to avoid, and his popularity within anarchist and radical circles reflected anticlericalism's status as a uniting force across the left.
-But whereas anticlericalism was attached to nationalism for republicans like Nakens, it was not necessarily attached for anarchists and socialists.
+In hindsight, historian Enrique Sanabria proposes Nakens as a tragic parable in that Nakens' decision to hide Morral reflected a willingness to work with revolutionaries, which ostracized him from his more moderate republican colleagues.
+Nakens was naive to believe that his messages of egalitarianism, democracy, and cultural revolution would not appeal to the leftists he sought to avoid, and his popularity within anarchist and radical circles would not reflect anticlericalism's status as a uniting force across the left.
+However, while anticlericalism was attached to nationalism for republicans like Nakens, it was not necessarily attached for anarchists and socialists.
 Nakens "became political roadkill" in the aftermath of the affair for his inability to draw an audience of workers while tolerating their revolutionary politics.